thiagomsantanna/thiagomsantanna/README.md

 <div>
 <!--
 **thiagomsantanna/thiagomsantanna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He\him Ele\dele
 - ⚡ Fun fact: ...
 -->

+Some topics about me:

+- 🔭 I’m currently working on -> Salesoft as QA Enginner - Trainee.
+- 🌱 I’m currently learning -> Aways learning more on JavaScript and Ruby.
+- 💬 Ask me about -> Just everything, i absoluting will drop any task im working on to try to help.
+- 📫 How to reach me -> Just send me a console.log("Salve, meu principe") in any of my social media dm's